 The other beneficial owner cases are pending before the Danish National Tax Tribunal or the ordinary courts.

 In six of the cases before the ordinary courts, the Danish High Court has referred preliminary questions to the Court of Justice of the European Union ("CJEU").

-In addition to these test cases, Plesner is also conducting a series of other beneficial owner cases which have been put on hold awaiting the judgment of the CJEU.
+In addition to these test cases, Plesner is also conducting a series of other beneficial owner cases.

 In addition to the questions referred to the CJEU – which specifically concern the interpretation of the Parent-Subsidiary Directive and the Interest and Royalties Directive and their transposition into Danish law and of the freedom of establishment of the EC Treaty – the beneficial owner cases raise a wide range of additional questions.